Nino Cerruti: Italian fashion great dies aged 91

 Reports say he passed away in hospital in Piedmont where he had checked in for a hip operation.

 He always insisted on trying on his own creations first.
-Many of them were kept at the textile factory his grandfather founded in the northern town of Biella in 1881.
+Many of them were kept at the textile factory his grandfather founded in the town of Biella in 1881.

 "I have always dressed the same person, myself," he once said, according to AFP news agency.